tlentali/.emacs.d/README.md

 # 🚀 Get inspired

-This repo, on top of being a documented conf for my futur self, aims to get you inspired by some features delivered by emacs.
+This repo, on top of being a documented configuration for my future self, aims to inspire you through some features delivered by emacs.
 I advise people not to use this configuration directly.
 Not because I don't like you to have my configuration.
 Some of my settings are host-specific and/or depend on path variables, Elisp files I did not add to the GitHub repository, or external tools.